-- Assist students with toileting if required by physician - Changing students pre-K through 8 who have been incontinent - Assisting female students with menstrual issues (education, supplies, changing soiled cloths)
+Assist students with toileting if required by physician

+Assist students in Pre-K through 8th grade who have been incontinent and teach self-care

+Assisting female students with menstrual issues (education, supplies, changing soiled cloths) and teach self-care

-DAILY TRAFFIC: Average Daily Traffic: 22-35
+DAILY TRAFFIC: Average Daily Traffic: 22-35 as per report from 2016-17

-- Staff visits are usually self managed (i.e. Tylenol, Ibuprofen), also BP checks, doctor/dentist referrals, accidents.
-Assess staff, students and visitors coming to the health office with a variety of health concerns and provide care when appropriate. - Students are seen for a variety of reasons, some of which are: Check temperature, inspect throat, otoscopic exam of ears for c/o earaches, ausculate lungs for c/o cough or breathing issues, nosebleeds, eye complains, hunger, GI complaints, headaches, dizziness, flu, treatment of infected wounds, rashes, allergic reactions, body aches, post surgical, menstrual cramps.
-First aid: minor and major accidents, abrasions, lacerations, sprains, strains, fractures, head injuries, jammed fingers, contusions, fainting, braces repair, broken teeth, burns, beestings, bites.
-Other: eyeglass repair, tie shoes, fix zippers, changing wet or muddy clothes, gum in hair, gum on clothes/shoes removal, clean shoes when stepped in animal elimination, giving snacks (crackers) when student did not bring snack to school, keeping student end of day when student too sick to go home on bus.
+Staff visits are usually self-managed (i.e. Acetaminophen, Ibuprofen), also BP checks, doctor/dentist referrals, accidents.
+Assess staff, students and visitors coming to the health office with a variety of health concerns and provide care when appropriate.

+Students are seen for a variety of reasons, some of which are: Check temperature, inspect throat, otoscope exam of ears for c/o earaches, auscultate lungs for c/o cough or breathing issues, nosebleeds, eye complains, hunger, GI complaints, headaches, dizziness, flu, treatment of infected wounds, rashes, allergic reactions, body aches, post-surgical, menstrual cramps.
+First aid: Minor and major accidents, abrasions, lacerations, sprains, strains, fractures, head injuries, jammed fingers, contusions, fainting, braces repair, broken teeth, burns, beestings, bites.
+Other: Eyeglass repair, tie shoes, fix zippers, changing wet or muddy clothes, gum in hair, gum on clothes/shoes removal, clean shoes when stepped in animal elimination, and stay with a student until the student is picked up because the student is too sick to go home on bus.
 Manage student with Type 1 insulin dependent diabetes, monitor vital signs for signs/symptoms hypoglycemia.
+Obtain food if needed for those who are on free/reduced lunch.
 Emotional Needs: Frequently confer with guidance counselor, CST case managers, administrators, teachers as needed to provide holistic approach.
-Care and follow up on students who self injure, counsel students with hygiene issues, manage chronic illness of students (mitral stenosis, chron's disease, Lyme disease, Type 1 diabetes).
+Care and follow up on students who self -injure, counsel students with hygiene issues, manage chronic illness of students (mitral stenosis, Crohn's disease, Lyme disease, Type 1 diabetes).

 SECONDARY LEVEL SPORTS: Work with parents and Athletic Director to provide and obtain required forms 3 times per year.
 Frequent contact with parents to explain process of medical clearance and follow up calls for forms not handed in as to meet deadlines for practice.
 Coordinate forms, fill in vitals not completed by the student's doctor, make appointment for school doctor to review forms, compile list for coaches, and contact parents with recommendations given by school physician upon receipt of forms.
 Collaborate with coaches re: injuries occurring during practices and games.
-Have ALL parents, who have a child participating in a school sponsored sport, sign concussion agreement and cardiac pamphlet.
+Have ALL parents/guardians, who have a child participating in a school sponsored sport, sign concussion agreement and cardiac pamphlet.